The Mandalorian season 1: Music

 Composer Ludwig Göransson first met with Favreau in November 2018, when Favreau showed Göransson concept art for the series and discussed his inspirations for the story and tone, including Western and samurai films.
-After they began discussing the series, Favreau sent the all of the season's scripts to Göransson.
+After they began discussing the series, Favreau sent all of the season's scripts to Göransson.
 The composer worked on his own for a month, spending 10 hours a day in his studio "going from instrument to instrument" and experimenting with different sounds.
 He wrote five or six different pieces of music during this time as potential themes for the series.
 One of the first instruments Göransson experimented with was the recorder.
 He found a bass recorder that he felt sounded unique, and digitally manipulated it to make it more "futuristic".
 That became the beginning of the series' main theme.
 Favreau and Filoni both approved of Göransson's initial concepts, especially his use of the recorder which Göransson described as "a very original, distinct, lonely sound that follows this gunslinger on his journey."